Skip to content

 Please include mention of significant previous publications.

-• Your entry package must be a single digital file (.doc or .pdf format) that contains all components identified in the above section "2.
-Entry Package."
+• Each entry document must be a single digital file (.doc or .pdf format) that contains one complete entry and no more than one complete entry, as detailed in the above tab "3.
+Entry documents."

-• Incomplete, misnamed, or file-unreadable application packages may be deemed ineligible.
+• Incomplete, misnamed, or file-unreadable entry documents may be deemed ineligible.

-Indicate the method by which you paid the Nova Writes entry fee, details of which are given in the above section "4.
+Indicate the method by which you paid the Nova Writes entry fee, details of which are given in the above section "5.
 Entry Checklist & Fee."
-Fee payment must be sent before you submit your entry.
+Fee payment must be sent before you submit your entry/entries.

 For questions or further information, please contact us at least one week prior to the competition deadline.